AFE position statement on the UK ivory trade

 Motives of greed are repugnant but not hard to understand.
 What’s less clear is why, in our view, a small number of merchants in an already small commercial sector wield so much influence on the government’s policy-making on this issue.
 How can the self-serving interests of these traders be more important than taking action to save a species?
 And why, when the vast majority (85%) of the British public wants to see a complete end to the domestic ivory trade, is the government not listening?

-Should we look for the answer in the disproportionate influence of the antiques trade on the government, and strong lobbying to represent their interests?
-We can’t know what goes on behind the scenes, but it is clear that such interests would not even have the ear of a government that had a genuine concern for the plight of elephants and their catastrophic decline.
-It is noteworthy that one of the most vociferous opponents of a full ban is Victoria Borwick, Member of Parliament and president of the British Antique Dealers’ Association.
+The answer can be found in the powerful influence of a small segment of the antiques trade, which has won round the government to support its own mercenary interests.
+We can’t know what goes on behind the scenes, but it is clear that such interests would not even have the ear of a government that had any genuine concern for the plight of elephants and their catastrophic decline.
+It is noteworthy that one of the most vociferous opponents of a full ban has been Victoria Borwick, former Member of Parliament and president of the British Antique Dealers’ Association (BADA).

 What role will this government play and how will history judge it?